agnelvishal/Condense.press/README.md

 ## Condense.press
-    Website to search for the Most Popular  artcles in a Given Timeline.
+    Website to search for the Most Popular articles in a time period.